kaimitai/faxedit/docs/doc.md

 Missing values here have no meaning as far as I can tell, although based on game data it looks like property 11 at one point in the development cycle of the game meant "mattock-breakable" - but this is handled differently in the actual game.

 Property 5 (jump-on) is referenced in the game code, but no metatiles in the original game use it.
-Its exact behavior remains unknown to me.

 Property 6 (pushable) is only used for the two push-blocks in the entire original game, but you are free to put them on other screens.